Making Vaccines: Licensure, Recommendations and Requirements

 Licensure

 Licensure, the first of three processes, involves gaining approval from the Food and Drug Administration (FDA).
 As a result, it is the longest of these processes.
 It can take years, even decades, before pharmaceutical companies can actually start providing the vaccine.
 For example, the varicella vaccine took about 11 years to be licensed by the FDA.
+The speed with which COVID-19 vaccines were made was a direct result of the global public health emergency.
+The additional resources removed the financial risk typically associated with vaccine development, thereby allowing for the timeline to be shortened by completing several stages in parallel.
+Unfortunately, some people were incorrectly left with the impression that the speed was the result of steps being skipped, which was not the case.

 Vaccines are usually made by first showing that they are safe and effective in experimental animals.
 Once this is established, the vaccine becomes an Investigational New Drug (IND) and the company is given an IND license to further study the safety and effectiveness of the vaccine in adults, and eventually, children.
-Again, these trials can take years, giving companies ample time to provide the FDA with proof of long-term safety and effectiveness.
+Again, these trials typically take years, giving companies ample time to provide the FDA with proof of long-term safety and effectiveness.

 Recommendations